leanchess/leanchess.github.io/index.md

 ## Lean Introduction

-LeanChess is a [free][license] chess-playing program for the IBM PC AT (a 16-bit machine) and compatibles.
-As of this writing, it is the smallest chess program known to exist.
-The smallest LeanChess edition (Barebone DOS) has 329 bytes, 33 bytes less than the [previous record holder][chesskelet] and less than half the size of the legendary [1K ZX Chess][1kchess].
+LeanChess is a [free][license] chess program for the IBM PC AT (a [16-bit] machine) and compatibles.
+As of this writing, it's the world's [smallest] [chess]-playing program.
+The shortest LeanChess edition (Barebone DOS) is 328 bytes long, 24 bytes shorter than the [previous record holder][chesskelet], or less than half the size of the legendary [1K ZX Chess][1kchess].

-How small is 329 bytes?
-Following Alex Garcia's (lost) lead, we tweaked the previous paragraph to be of exactly the same size (without counting the links).
+How little is 328 bytes?
+Following Alex Garcia's (lost) lead, we tweaked the previous paragraph (sans links) to be of exactly this size.

 ## The Book of Lean